Pay Stub for Dummies – Easy Guide to Reading Your Paycheck

 5. Other Deductions

-This can include retirement contributions (e.g., 401k), health insurance premiums, union dues, or wage garnishments.
+This section includes deductions for retirement plans (401k or IRA), health insurance premiums, union dues, or garnishments.

 6. Net Pay

-Also known as take-home pay, this is the amount you actually receive after taxes and deductions are applied.
+Also known as take-home pay, this is the final amount you receive after all taxes and deductions have been applied.

 Why Understanding Pay Stubs Matters